-This retrospective technique is based around three primary questions - what should we start doing? what should we stop doing? and what should we continue doing?
-Before the retrospective begins, the facilitator should select the Start Stop Continue technique from Retrium's retrospective exercise toolkit.
+This retrospective format is centered around three primary questions - what should we start doing? what should we stop doing? and what should we continue doing?
+Before the retro begins, the facilitator should select the Start Stop Continue technique from Retrium's retrospective exercise toolkit.

-Before you hit start on the retrospective, make sure that everyone understands what each column is asking participants to consider.
+Before you hit start on the retrospective, make sure that everyone understands what each column (Start, Stop, Continue) is asking participants to consider.

 Stop List: Things within the team’s workflow or process that aren’t helping the team to achieve their goals and should be stopped

-To make sure you end the retrospective on time, create a timebox for the entire meeting (30-60 minutes, depending on the size of the team) so the team has an idea of how much time each discussion should take.
-When everyone feels comfortable, it is time to continue.
+To make sure you end the retrospective on time, create a timebox for the entire meeting (30-60 minutes, depending on the size of the team) so the group has an idea of how much time each discussion should take.
+When everyone feels comfortable and settled in, it's time to continue!

-A few team members may be on the same page – or at least reading out of the same book – and create similar ideas in their notes.
-The team has some alignment!
-Now the facilitator directs the team to group notes with a similar theme.
+A few members of your agile team may be on the same page – or at least reading out of the same book – and create similar ideas in their notes.
+This alignment is a great sign, and highlighting these similar ideas can help strengthen the bond between team members.
+The facilitator should ask the team to group notes with a similar theme.
 Did four notes mention happy hours or team activities?
 Sounds like socialization should be a discussion topic.
 Did all the notes mention how fun this retrospective is?
 Then maybe implementing more retrospectives should be a topic.
-Regardless of the topics, grouping sticky notes that are similar helps identify themes for the upcoming discussion.
+Regardless of the topics, the Grouping Phase helps identify themes for the upcoming team discussion.

 If there are a lot of ideas or groups to discuss, it can be challenging to structure the discussion in a meaningful way.
 If this is the case, the facilitator can opt to use Dot Voting to organize the retrospective based on the collective prioritization of the group.

 If dot voting was used, then the team discusses the notes in prioritized order.
 If not, the facilitator can choose the order of discussion.
-When it comes to timeboxing the discussion, you have a few options, you can timebox the entire discussion (20-40 minutes).
-You may also choose to timebox the conversation of each individual topic well (5 or 10 minutes).
+When it comes to timeboxing the discussion, you have a few options.
+You can timebox the entire discussion (20-40 minutes), or you may also choose to timebox the conversation of each individual topic well (5 or 10 minutes).
 The advantage of this approach is that it tends to keep the conversation on topic and moving at a faster pace.

 Remember!
-As the conversation progresses, it’s imperative that the facilitator also write down any action items that come out of each discussion topic in order to help the team create action points and an action plan for improvement with each sprint.
+As the conversation progresses, it's imperative that the facilitator also write down any action items that come out of the discussion in order to help the team create an action plan for future improvement.